penumbra-zone/penumbra/docs/protocol/src/dex/routing.md

 The intuition on why this should be a reasonable approach is the expectation that in practice, routes will break down coarsely over different paths and finely among positions within a path, rather than having many tiny positions on many different paths, all of which are price-competitive.

-## Pathfinding (Spill Phase)
+## Path search

+We aim to find the most efficient route from a source asset ($S$) to a destination asset ($T$) subject to a routing price limit.
 The high-level idea is to use a variant of Bellman-Ford to explore paths via edge relaxation, bounding the size of the graph traversal by constraining both the overall path length as well as the maximum out-degree during edge relaxation.

-### Path Length

-This should be a top-level parameter; lower is better.
-For trades, length $3$ or $4$ seems useful.
-We want to be able to compose stableswaps between different bridge representations with a trading pair providing price discovery between dissimilar assets.
-Length $3$ could be a reasonable starting point.

 ### Candidate Sets